ValarValar/DjangoBlog/README.md

 * Endpoint allows to mark or unmark post as seen.
 Manual containing usage of API endpoinst u can find at swagger endpoint after setting up project.
 ## Setup
+reminder: don't forger to configure your interpreter and activate venv.
 activate venv
 pip install docker
 docker-compose up -d --build